radwankakar/infrastructure/docs/adr/0012-on-migration-to-cloud.gov.md

 - Good, because we can test cloud.gov with a smaller slice of the architecture as a proof of concept.
+- Good, because our [research][1] suggests that we have at least one app (Coaching Companion) that is close to ready for migration.
 - Bad, because there is a substantial flat cost for using cloud.gov, and we have decided that having only one app there is not a worthwhile use of the current budget.